nptscot/nptscot.github.io/manual/index.md

 * Path width
 * Route legibility

-See [CycleStreets](https://www.cyclestreets.net/help/journey/howitworks/#quietness) for further information, the term 'quietness' is used for the same measure that we call 'cycle friendliness'.
+See [CycleStreets](https://www.cyclestreets.net/help/journey/howitworks/#quietness) for further information; the term 'quietness' is used for the same measure that we call 'cycle friendliness'.

 ##### Gradient

 ![Gradient](/images/gradient.png)

 The average gradient of the road is shown as a percentage.
 Steeper roads are a barrier to cycling and affect route choice and the uptake of cycling in the scenarios.
 Please note that in some locations where the network does not follow the land contours, such as elevated structures like North Bridge in Edinburgh, the gradient will incorrectly show flat sections of network as steep.
-This issue does not affect all bridges, for example, bridges over the River Clyde in Glasgow show correct gradients.
+This issue does not affect all bridges; for example, bridges over the River Clyde in Glasgow show correct gradients.
 We are aware of this inconsistency and are working to address it.

 <!-- /#colour -->